krzosa/4coder_fork/README.md

 # TODO Small

 * list_all_locations should happen when you press control + Enter inside search instead of enter
-* Commenting with mark at line:1 and cursor at line:2 should comment both lines
 * Fix control+N fix which goes to second error first
-* Cut selected lines

 # TODO Listers